katieching/Protocols/SeptumExplant_KAC.md

 3. Use forceps to gently remove the olfactory bulb and any of the rest of the brain from the cavity behind the eyes.
-Note: If you're having trouble grasping the sample with forceps, it can be helpful to remove the eyes and grasp the samples by the eye sockets. (images: before and after removing olfactory bulb and remaining brain)
+Note: If you're having trouble grasping the sample with forceps, it can be helpful to remove the eyes and grasp the samples by the eye sockets.

 4. Scrape or wipe the thin membrane from the top of the snout.